-Need a little motivation and structure to ramp up your walking routine this spring?
+Need a little motivation and structure to ramp up your walking routine?
 Want to wake up your workouts?
 Consider trying a couch-to-5K program.

 What is a couch-to-5K program?

 These free or low-cost coaching plans are designed to help would-be runners train for a 5-kilometer race, which is about 3.1 miles.
 The programs are available online, or as apps or podcasts.
 They typically feature timed walking and running intervals that gradually phase out the walking over a period of about nine weeks.

 Why try a couch-to-5K program?

 “The purpose of a couch-to-5K program is to give you time to acclimate and start to enjoy the benefits of running and the sense of accomplishment of completing a distance safely,” says Dr. Adam Tenforde, director of the Running Medicine Program at the Harvard-affiliated Spaulding Rehabilitation Network.
 Running provides many cardiovascular benefits as well as an enhanced sense of well-being, he adds.

 Even though these programs sound as though they’re geared for completely sedentary couch potatoes, that’s not necessarily true, he cautions.
 They often assume you can walk continuously for 30 minutes, which doesn’t apply to everyone.

 For some people, an even easier, more gradual training regimen may be more appropriate.
 Also, keep in mind that you don’t have to run to do a 5K; many of these races also encourage walkers to participate as well.
 You’ll still reap the other rewards from committing to a race, such as being more challenged and motivated — and possibly more connected to your community.
 Many charitable “fun runs” benefit local schools or needy families.
 Some are in memory of people affected by illness or tragedy.
 Visit Running in the USA to find 5K races near you.